Specialism

 Serene countryside landscape showcasing a traditional English farmstead surrounded by lush green fields and dense foliage, illustrating the essence of Green Belt land.
 This image highlights the natural beauty and rural character that Green Belt policy aims to protect, preventing urban sprawl and preserving open spaces in the UK.

-The government recently announced big plans for the Green Belt, including an official ‘grey belt’ definition and compulsory reviews of Green Belt land boundaries when required.
+The government recently finalised its big plans for the Green Belt in an updated NPPF, including an official ‘grey belt’ definition and compulsory reviews of Green Belt land boundaries when required.

 Given just how contentious Green Belt reform is, there has been some inevitable backlash.
 However, much of this opposition seems to stem from the many myths and misconceptions that have forever surrounded this policy.